wynessgp/sqa-risk-recreation/docs/bva/domain/WorldDominationGameEngine.md

   - Territories were not adjacent (message: "Provided territories are not adjacent!")
   - Territories are not owned by the current player (message: "Provided territories are not owned by the current player!")
   - `numArmies` >= num armies in territory (message: "Source territory does not have enough armies to support this movement!")
+  - Called in attack, but armies are not able to be split between the two territories (message: "Cannot split armies between this source and destination!")
+- IllegalStateException if:
   - Done in an incorrect game phase (message: "Friendly army movement can only be done in the ATTACK or FORTIFY phase!")
-  - Called in attack, but armies are not able to be split between the two territories (message: "Cannot split armies between this source and destination!")
 - source, destination territory objects (Pointer):
   - A null pointer (can't set, Martin's rules)
   - A pointer to the true object